farblos/wpg2dk/README.md

-However, it soon became clear that merging media metadata is a highly non-trivial process, so I decided to better delegate that to ExifTool with its plethora of featues to select tags, files to process, etc.
+However, it soon became clear that merging media metadata is a highly non-trivial process, so I decided to better delegate that to ExifTool with its plethora of features to select tags, files to process, etc.

 ## Tags, Keywords, Attributes